AdaCore/training_material/courses/rust_essentials/180_modules/02-filesystem_hierarchy.rst

 ======================

 --------------------------------
-Using Modules from Other Files
+Using Modules From Other Files
 --------------------------------

 * Each file is considered a module